njoubert/spooky/README.md

 ## TL;DR: Replay a Log!

-What a great place to start!
+What a great place to start! **[See all the available logfiles here!](https://github.com/njoubert/spooky/blob/master/logs/README.md)**

 	./bin/replay logs/state0000356.pickle